Stephen Fewell

 Stephen Fewell is a British actor who portrays Jason Kane in the audio adventures of Bernice Summerfield.
 He has also appeared in classical theatre, in various Doctor Who audio productions, an episode of the 2005 Channel 4 drama The Courtroom, Headlong Theatre's production of Paradise Lost at the Hackney Empire and in the musical play ENRON at the Royal Court and in the West End.

+Career

 He has written short stories: three for Doctor Who and one for Bernice Summerfield anthologies.